e271828e/Flight.jl/docs/notes/design/framework_decisions.md

 **Status.** ratified

-**Position.** Round-4 inconsistencies findings 4–11 are applied as a consistency sweep — stragglers of the restructure and of the [D-121][d-121]/[D-122][d-122] vocabulary overhauls, one citation retarget, one lifecycle count, and the walkthroughs' self-references; no settled decision changes, only text brought into line with decisions already recorded.
+**Position.** A consistency sweep over the spec and the walkthroughs — stragglers of the restructure and of the [D-121][d-121]/[D-122][d-122] vocabulary overhauls, one citation retarget, one lifecycle count, and the walkthroughs' self-references;
+no settled decision changes, only text brought into line with decisions already recorded.

 **Spec.** [§5.3][s5-3], [§6.2][s6-2], [§7][s7], [§7.1][s7-1], [§7.5][s7-5], [§11.4][s11-4], [§11.7][s11-7], [§12][s12], [§12.6][s12-6], [§9.5][s9-5], [§13.4][s13-4],
 [§14][s14], [§14.6][s14-6], [§15.4][s15-4], [§16][s16], [Appendix B][sB], [§D.3][sD-3], [§D.6][sD-6], [§D.8][sD-8]